SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 	currentColor := aColor
 ```

-`defaultLayout` defines the layout with a left side and a right side.
+The method `defaultLayout` defines the layout with a left side and a right side.
 The left side is the color list.
 The right side consists of the color box, the two buttons, and the color details.
 Composition with horizontal and vertical `BoxLayout`s, together with a 5-pixel spacing, results in the window shown in Figure *@exampleapplication@*.

 ```
 ColorChooser >> defaultLayout